Academic Classes

 Dee Williams

-Textbook: Exploring Creation with Anatomy and Physiology, 2nd ed, Text and Notebooking Journal
+Textbook: Exploring Creation with Zoology 2: Swimming Creatures of the Fifth Day, Text and Notebooking Journal

 Textbook: Exploring Creation with General Science, 3rd edition: ISBN 9781946506573 for the textbook and ISBN 9781946506306 for the Student Workbook.